 - Luxury Accommodation: Minutes away from the Cable Car and Underwater World Langkawi is The Dana Langkawi.
 The Dana is one of the top-rated luxury hotels for families on the island. featuring swimming pools, onsite golf courses, canoeing, windsurfing and more.

-- Mid-range Accommodation: Located in a prime location this cozy accommodation is a place to stay in Langkawi.
+- Mid-range Accommodation: Located in a prime location this cozy accommodation is a place to stay in Langkawi with kids.
 De Baron Resort Langkawi.
 Featuring swimming pools, family rooms and a tour desk.

 - Budget Accommodation: Rating a 7.1 from over 4300 reviews and starting at $44US per night for a family room with 2 double beds.
 Malibest Resort is right on the main street of Cenang and has beach access with a location score of 8.3.
 There is also a pool on-site with a waterslide, you have free wi-fi, toiletries and private bathrooms at this Langkawi family hotel

 - Unique stay in Langkawi: If this is what you want to do then the best place to stay in Langkawi for you is the Ocean Residence.
 This beautiful apartment-style accommodation is made from recycled shipping containers and is the most relaxing place we have ever stayed.
 We stayed here for 3 nights with our daughters and if you are looking at where to stay in Langkawi with family you should look no further.

 Apartment alternative for your stay in Langkawi

-If you prefer a home away from home-style accommodation in Langkawi then an apartment is the best choice for you on your family holiday to Malaysia.
-There are so many options for singles, families and budget-friendly options for staying near the best Langkawi beaches.
-Click here to find the perfect Langkawi apartment for you.
+If you prefer a home away from home-style accommodation in Langkawi with kids then an apartment is the best choice for you on your family holiday to Malaysia.
+There are so many options for singles, and families and budget-friendly options for staying near the best Langkawi beaches.
+Click here to find the perfect Langkawi apartment for your vacation in Langkawi.

 Do you need a sim card for your trip to Malaysia?